-Regarding "business execution functions," the Board of Executive Officers, comprised of all Executive Officers (19 as of the date of submission of the annual securities report (17 males, two females)), generally meets once a month to report progress on business execution matters and receive direction and information from the president about policies related to business execution.
+Regarding "business execution functions," the Board of Executive Officers, comprised of all Executive Officers (20 as of the date of submission of the annual securities report (18 males, two females)), generally meets once a month to report progress on business execution matters and receive direction and information from the president about policies related to business execution.

 - (3) Situation regarding initiatives to reinforce the capabilities of the Audit & Supervisory Board Members, including cooperation with Outside Directors - Regarding auditing, in accordance with the Auditors' Auditing Standards compiled by the Japan Auditors Association, Audit & Supervisory Board Members Auditing Rules and Audit & Supervisory Board Regulations have been created to secure an effective corporate system of governance. - The Company has assigned full-time employees to assist Audit & Supervisory Board Members in their audit duties and auditing inspectors who concurrently hold positions of senior management of major departments as support staff to the Audit & Supervisory Board Members to help reinforce the capabilities of Audit & Supervisory Board Members, especially in terms of actual audit tasks.
 In addition, to ensure the support staff's independence, any transfer, performance assessment or disciplinary measure of the support staff requires the permission of the Audit & Supervisory Board Member. - Audit & Supervisory Board Members attend Board of Directors, Executive Committee and other important meetings, and create a system that facilitates the acquisition of accurate and timely information regarding management decision processes.
 To enhance the effectiveness of Audit & Supervisory Board Members' Audits, cooperation with Accounting Auditors and Internal Audit Department is promoted.
 In addition, Audit & Supervisory Board Members receive regular reports from Audit & Supervisory Board Members, the Internal Audit Department, and people in charge of risk management, compliance, accounting and labor, to monitor and verify internal management.
-Audit & Supervisory Board Members are given the opportunity, when necessary, to express their opinion to Directors on their execution of duties, which we believe provides sufficient objectivity regarding management. - In addition to monthly Audit & Supervisory Board, Executive Officers in charge of agenda items of Executive Committee are provided the opportunity to give explanations and a system is put in place that allows all Audit & Supervisory Board Members and Outside Directors to grasp the details of important items.
+Audit & Supervisory Board Members are given the opportunity, when necessary, to express their opinion to Directors on their execution of duties, which we believe provides sufficient objectivity regarding management.

+In addition to monthly Audit & Supervisory Board Meetings, a system has been put in place where the Deputy Divisional Manager of Corporate Division, which oversees Corporate Planning, is given the opportunity to explain the Executive Committee agenda to enable all Audit & Supervisory Board Members and Outside Directors to grasp the details of important items.
 Audit & Supervisory Board Members also regularly exchange opinions with Representative Directors.